2024 Wisconsin State Assembly election: District 69

 Incumbent Republican Donna Rozar was moved into the 86th district due to redistricting, where she attempted to gain the Republican nomination, leaving this district open.
 Fellow Republican Karen Hurd sought re-election in this district after being moved from the 68th district into the 91st due to redistricting.
-Hurd defeated Democrat Roger Halls and Independent Joshua Kelley in the general election.
+Hurd faced Abbotsford mayor Lori Voss in the primary.
+The two capaigns differed on how to use the state budget surplus, marijuana legalization, and abortion access, but agreed on eliminating diversity, equity, and inclusion efforts in the state and banning transgener athletes from playing in women's sports.
+Hurd defeated Voss by a 15-point margin.
+Hurd went on to defeat Democrat Roger Halls and Independent Joshua Kelley in the general election.